xiahouzuoxin/caffe_segtask/README.md

 mpirun -np 4 ./install/bin/caffe train --solver=<Your Solver File> [--weights=<Pretrained caffemodel>]
 ```
 **Note**: actual batch_size will be `num_device` times `batch_size` specified in network's prototxt.
+- Runtime memory optimization
+  - Memory optimization drastically reduces memory usage (half for training and almost all for testing) by
+  safely sharing underlying storage of a series of blobs.
+  Note in this case, the Python/Matlab interfaces can no longer retrieve correct contents of affected blobs.
+  - Training time memory optimization is automatically enabled.
+  - To adjust memory optimization setting, add 'optimize_mem' option to the network prototxt.
+It can be set to
+  `TRAIN_ONLY` (default), `ALL_OPTIM`, and `NO_OPTIM`.
+  - Testing time optimization is disabled by default.
+To enable testing time optimization, set `optimize_mem` to `NO_OPTIM`
+  - To disable memory optimization, set `optimize_mem` to `NO_OPTIM`.
+This may be useful when working with intermediate blobs.

 ### Working Examples
 - Action recognition on UCF101